ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Spring Data JPA With Hibernate 6.4 User's Guide for Altibase.md

 >
 > **spring.jpa.properties.hibernate.jdbc.lob.non_contextual_creation=true**
 >
-> This configuration is designed to ignore the java.sql.SQLFeatureNotSupportedException error that may occur during the Hibernate runtime to check if the NClob type is supported or not, through the invocation of Connection.createNClob().
+> This configuration is to suppress the java.sql.SQLFeatureNotSupportedException error that may occur when Hibernate calls Connection.createNClob() to check if the NClob type is supported or not.
 Altibase does not support the NClob type, which leads to the occurrence of this error.
 However, it can be safely ignored.

 #### Altibase JDBC Driver Connection Configuration

-If users use the Altibase 7.1 JDBC driver, users need to add the connection property configuration as follows.
+If users use the Altibase 7.1 JDBC driver, users need to add the connection attributes configuration as follows.
 The Altibase 7.3 JDBC driver users can skip this step.

 ```java
 jdbc:Altibase://127.0.0.1:20300/mydb?lob_null_select=off